THE BEST WARM GRAY CABINET COLOUR: Benjamin Moore Revere Pewter

-Have you been looking for the perfect gray paint colour for your cabinets and currently looking at 50 shades of them?
-Are you leaning towards the slightly WARMER end of things, without jumping on the cream or beige train?
-Well then, Revere Pewter might be just the colour you’ve been looking for!
+Have you been looking for the perfect gray paint color for your cabinets and are currently looking at 50 shades of them?
+Are you leaning towards the slightly WARMER end without jumping on the cream or beige train?
+Revere Pewter HC-172, might be just the color you’ve been looking for!

-But, it does have some pretty serious conditions as not ALL grays are created equal, and Revere Pewter is definitely a step outside of the standard gray box.
+However, it has some serious conditions, as not ALL grays are created equal – Revere Pewter is definitely a step outside the standard gray box.

 WHAT TYPE OF GRAY IS REVERE PEWTER?

-Revere Pewter is a WARM gray, so this means it has a bit of ‘dirt’ or beige in it.
+Revere Pewter is a WARM gray, meaning it has a bit of ‘dirt’ or beige.
 Will it ever look BEIGE on your cabinets?
-Heck no, it’s not THAT warm.
+Heck no, it’s not THAT warm; it’s just not anywhere near the more traditional gray world.

 Kylie M Interiors / Rick Pharaoh Photography / Lewis Remodelling / Revere Pewter 25% darker